graphql-crystal/graphql/README.md

 end
 ```

-Context instances should only be used once, do not reuse them for multiple executes.
+Context instances should only be used once, do not reuse them for multiple
+executes.

-## Defining Objects
+## Objects

 Objects are perhaps the most commonly used type in GraphQL.
-They are implemented as classes.
-To
+They are implemented
-define a object, you need a `GraphQL::Object` annotation and a `GraphQL::ObjectType` include.
+as classes.
+To define a object, we need a `GraphQL::Object` annotation and a
-Fields are methods with a `GraphQL::Field` annotation.
+`GraphQL::ObjectType` include.
+Fields are methods with a `GraphQL::Field`
+annotation.

 ```crystal
 @[GraphQL::Object]